Geometry Simplified

 Why solid problems cannot be constructed without conic sections, nor those which are more complex without some other more complex curves.

-Whereas the curvature of conic sections, which always depends on two different factors, can be used to determine two distinct points.
+Whereas the curvature of conic sections always depends on 2 different factors.